 In a separate effort from the Bangladesh study, executive director Arlan Fuller and FXB director Jennifer Leaning joined colleagues from Harvard Medical School to publish a December 2016 article in The Lancet on the persecution of the Rohingya.
 The article, which reported health access and outcomes were consistently worse for the Rohingya than for other populations in Myanmar, received widespread attention and was covered by the New York Times.

 Additionally, the FXB Center has remained engaged with key stakeholders as new waves of thousands of Rohingya are attempting to flee persecution in Myanmar and cross the border into Bangladesh.
 Over the last 12 months, the latest wave of aggression resulted in an influx of over 600,000 refugees into Bangladesh alone.
 The Center has been vocal about the plight of the Rohingya through its social media platforms, such as the FXB Center blog, Facebook page, and Twitter account.

 Current and Upcoming Projects

 FXB BRAC Rapid Assessments

 In March 2018, researchers at BRAC (the Bangladeshi-based international nongovernmental organization) and Harvard FXB conducted a rapid assessment household survey among 800 Rohingya and host families in Ukhia and Teknaf.
 Preliminary results are available here.
-The study underscored the alarmingly low levels of vaccination among the Rohingya in Myanmar, the high mortality rate among young men, the larger number of female headed households in the Rohingya families, and the low levels of literacy and skills among them – all of which impact planning education services and livelihoods integration for the hundreds of thousands that have migrated in the last year.
-A preprint of our latest paper can be found here.
+The study underscored the alarmingly low levels of vaccination among the Rohingya in Myanmar, the high mortality rate among young men, the larger number of female-headed households in the Rohingya families, and the low levels of literacy and skills among them – all of which impact planning education services and livelihoods integration for the hundreds of thousands that have migrated in the last year.
+Our latest paper can be found here.

 FXB BRAC Focus Group Studies